JEFH507/org-chart-goose-orchestrator/docs/operations/README.md

 ## 📚 Documentation Index

-All operational documentation for the Goose Orchestrator system.
+All operational documentation for the goose Orchestrator system.

 ---